 There are special evidentiary rules at PVHs.

 In criminal trials, the standard of proof is beyond a reasonable doubt.
-This means a prosecutor must prove that a defendant is:
+This means a prosecutor must present evidence to prove that a defendant is:

 - guilty, and